 Johann Wolfgang von Goethe - Italian Journey - March 1787 - translation by W. H. Auden and E. Mayer - Collins 1962

-The temples of Paestum were "discovered" in ca 1745 almost at the same time as the first excavations at Pompeii.
+The temples of Paestum were "discovered" in ca 1745 almost at the same time as the first excavations in Pompeii.
 Similar to Goethe, many Grand Tour travellers made an excursion to Paestum after having seen Pompeii.

 The illustrations of the book by Major made the temples popular among the educated public.
 They embellished the appearance of the buildings which, based on the account made twenty years later by Goethe, were partially hidden by spontaneous vegetation.